hsavit1/hsavit1.github.io/Index.md

 - Posts
     - Guide to Your Equity [Link](https://github.com/clef/handbook/blob/master/Hiring%20Documents/Guide%20to%20Your%20Equity.md)
     - Keys when trying to attract the best talent [Link](http://blog.carbonfive.com/2015/09/16/creating-the-dream-team-transform-your-engineering-organization-to-attract-new-talent/)
+    - How to Price an App [Link](http://www.marco.org/2015/10/13/pragmatic-pricing)
+    - How to raise money crowdfunding [Link](https://medium.com/@jerols/6-things-we-learned-from-running-a-private-crowdfunding-campaign-33ac835de4dd)
+    - Poaching is for animals, not people [Link](https://signalvnoise.com/posts/3962-poaching-is-for-animals-not-employees)

 #**Presentation and Self Advertisement Tools**